Annotated BayesC

 fast_blocks=true,

-)This uses the same annotation-driven π_j updates, but samples marker effects through the block BayesC path.
+)This path is still limited to the single-trait annotated BayesC model.
+It uses the same annotation-driven π_j updates, but samples marker effects through the block BayesC path.
 JWAS rescales the outer chain_length in block mode, so the nominal chain_length should be chosen large enough that the effective post-scaling chain is still longer than burnin.
+You can also provide explicit block starts, for example fast_blocks=[1, 501, 975].
+Set independent_blocks=true only when you intentionally want the approximate independent-block mode for block-level thread parallelism.
 For block-update details, see Block BayesC.

 Streaming Example

-The streaming backend is also supported for Annotated BayesC:
+The streaming backend is also supported for single-trait Annotated BayesC:

 using JWAS, CSV, DataFrames